It's great to have you with us on the one and only excellence in broadcasting network.

 She used to be married to Roger Stone.

-Uh is Republican women, and I will explain this when I come back.
+And I will explain this when I come back.

-You got him on the EIB network and the Limbaugh Institute for Advanced Conservative Studies.
+You got him on the EIB Network and the Limbaugh Institute for Advanced Conservative Studies.

-Senator Dan Fort's piece today is not his first along these lines.
+All right, look, Senator Dan Fort's piece today is not his first along these lines.

-He's written other, I think one other time prominently, that Christian conservatives need to get out of politics.
+He's written other, I think, one other time prominently, that Christian conservatives need to get out of politics.

 I don't think it is coincidental, in fact, that Senator Dan Fort's piece appears after Judge Alito has been confirmed to the U.S. Supreme Court.

-When in fact they're the ones that move ideas forward.
+When in fact, they're the ones that move ideas forward.

 Hey, as I pointed out, civil rights movement, modern era, former era, whatever, the whole thing oriented around the church.